-Please name every item of your child's clothing.
+Please name every item of your child's uniform and P.E. kit.

-Lost Property
+Lost Uniform

-All unnamed items will be held in the lost property box, which is situated outside the Nursery building at the start and end of each session.
-This is until the end of the half term and then it is given to a charity collection.
+All unnamed uniform will be held in lost property boxes until the end of the half term and then will either be given to a charity collection or added to our second-hand uniform rail.